-His second season at Notre Dame, Sparks was able to help coach Molly Seidel to another spectacular year.
+During his second season at Notre Dame, Sparks was able to help coach Molly Seidel to another spectacular year.
 She added to her national championship tally as she went on to win not only the NCAA Cross Country Championship, but also NCAA titles in the indoor 3,000m and indoor 5,000m.
 Seidel also won the ACC Championship in cross country as well as the Great Lakes Regional.
 She continued her success in the indoor season and won ACC Championship titles in the 3,000m and 5,000m races.

 In his first season at Notre Dame, Sparks coached Molly Seidel through a standout junior campaign in both cross country and track and field.
 To headline her many accomplishments, Seidel secured a national championship in the 10,000-meter run at the 2015 NCAA Outdoor Track and Field Championships.
 The national title complemented her All-America performance at the NCAA indoor championships and All-America standing at the 2014 NCAA Cross Country Championships.

 Along with Seidel’s individual achievements, Sparks led the Notre Dame women’s cross country team to a fifth-place finish at the 2014 ACC Championships.
-The team went on to earn an at-large selection to the NCAA championships after placing sixth at the 2014 NCAA Great Lakes Regional Championships.
-Ultimately, the Irish women claimed 29th at the NCAA championships.
-The men’s cross country season was highlighted by a NCAA individual qualification for then junior Michael Clevenger.
+The team went on to earn an at-large selection to the NCAA Championships after placing sixth at the 2014 NCAA Great Lakes Regional Championships.
+Ultimately, the Irish women claimed 29th at the NCAA Championships.
+The men’s cross country season was highlighted by a NCAA individual qualification for then-junior Michael Clevenger.
 The Irish men supplemented Clevenger’s performance with a seventh-place showing at the ACC championships and sixth-place finish at the Great Lakes regional.

-The track and field season concluded with a women’s team garnering its highest finish in program history at the 2015 NCAA Outdoor Track and Field Championships, placing 13th overall.
+The track and field season concluded with the women’s team garnering its highest finish in program history at the 2015 NCAA Outdoor Track and Field Championships, placing 13th overall.
 The previous high for the Irish came in 1999 when the team earned 17th place.
 Clevenger put together a performance to note, leading the Notre Dame men’s distance core and picking up second team All-America recognition in the 5,000 meters.

 Sparks left Southern Illinois as its winningest cross country coach, with six Missouri Valley Conference crowns--men's titles in 2004, 2007, 2008, 2012 and 2013 and a women's title in 2013 (the first for the Saluki women in 21 seasons).
 He began his tenure in Carbondale, Ill. during the 2002-03 campaign and specialized in coaching cross country, middle-distance and distance events.